Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_02/data_movement.md

 2. Open `run_sw_overlap.cpp` file with a file editor.

-3. The lines 67-137 are modified to optimize the host code to send the input buffer in multiple iterations to enable overlapping of        data transfer an compute.
+3. The lines 134-171 are modified to optimize the host code such that CPU processing is overlapped with FPGA processing.
 It is            explained in detail as follows

      a.
-Variables to keep track of number of words for which hash function is computed by FPGA and compute the corresponding             document score.
+Following variables are created to keep track of the words processed by FPGA

         // Compute the profile score the CPU using the in-hash flags computed on the FPGA unsigned int curr_entry;